For whom policy professionals

 Behavioural science made practical for professionals who are not behavioural experts.

-Most behavioural science knowledge is locked in academic papers and advisory reports.
-SUE built its own method, the Influence Framework, which translates that knowledge into a practical step-by-step process any policy professional can apply, without a scientific background.
+Most behavioural science knowledge is locked in academic papers and consultancy reports.
+SUE built its own method, the Influence Framework, which translates that knowledge into a practical step-by-step process any HR professional can apply, without a scientific background.

 SUE Influence Framework

-No academic theory, you work on your own real policy case during the training and leave with a fully worked-out intervention plan
+No academic theory — you work on your own HR case during the training and go home with a fully worked-out plan

 Built on Kahneman, Cialdini and Thaler, scientifically grounded but accessible for practitioners

-Our own proprietary method, the Influence Framework is not taught anywhere else, described in the #1 management bestseller
+Our own method, the Influence Framework is not taught anywhere else, described in the #1 management bestseller

-16 years of experience, from local councils to ministries to the European Commission: the method has been proven on the largest policy challenges in Europe
+16 years of experience, from ING to Heineken to the Dutch Government: the method has been proven on the biggest HR challenges in the Netherlands

 Springest